SeaChange: Series overview

 In October 2018, a fourth season was announced which aired on the Nine Network in 2019.
 The series was funded by Screen Australia and relocated from Barwon Heads to Brunswick Heads, near Byron Bay, in northern New South Wales, and also at Billinudgel and Mullumbimby.
 This was after a successful bid by NSW to host the series in a community that the producers had considered as a set location in the 1990s, but rejected for cost reasons.
 ITV's David Mott said while there had been discussions with the ABC about reviving the series for ABC Television, ABC said a revival of SeaChange did not feel right for them.
 It was directed by series co-creator Deb Cox and jointly produced by ITV Studios Australia and Every Cloud Productions.
 The series was titled “SeaChange: Paradise Reclaimed”.

 Thornton and Howard were two of the original actors to appear in the revival.
 It focused on the relationships between Laura, Miranda, Miranda's son, and Laura's daughter by Max.
 The series opens with Laura returning to Pearl Bay from aid work in South Africa to visit her daughter Miranda, who she finds is 8 months pregnant, after two decades.
 Entering the town over a bridge that still provides limited access, she accidentally knocks down Bob Jelly, just released from prison, with her car on the main street.
 Jelly features in all the episodes as he again tries to 'develop' Pearl Bay with dubious real estate schemes and reconcile with an increasingly confident and entrepreneurial Heather.
 His daughter Jules makes an appearance as a mercenary Hong-Kong based lawyer and developer, while Kevin and Phrani reconcile and marry after spending the previous five years apart.

 Filming

-Filming of series 1-3 was based at Barwon Heads, Victoria and St Leonards, Victoria, both locations being on the Bellarine Peninsula.
+Filming of series 1–3 was based at Barwon Heads, Victoria and St Leonards, Victoria, both locations being on the Bellarine Peninsula.
 A number of streets in the St Leonards Sea Change Estate have since been named to acknowledge some of the characters of the series.
 Many scenes were also filmed in Williamstown (a suburb of Melbourne), including the exterior of the Williamstown Life Saving Club, which became the court house of Pearl Bay.

 Tours to see the locations where filming took place were popular in 2003.

-Series 4 was filmed in Brunswick Heads, northern New South Wales, just south of the border with Queensland and 10km from Byron Bay.
+Series 4 was filmed in Brunswick Heads, northern New South Wales, just south of the border with Queensland and 10 km from Byron Bay.